Walking on Air (Kerli song): Concept

 Kerli describes the video as being a "dark" Alice in Wonderland.
 The eye in the TV represents the "all-seeing eye" of God.
 It is also part of the "inverted house" theme, where the TV is watching her rather than her watching the TV.
 The lotus is the only flower that is able to grow in the mud and "the thicker the mud, the more beautiful the flower is going to be".
 The lotuses symbolize overcoming obstacles as do the act of Kerli's tears floating off and transforming into butterflies.
 The wallpaper is an Estonian forest.
 Kerli used this because her last name, "Kõiv" means "birch" in Estonian and because it also represents oppression.

 Kerli based her "clock dress" on an image she saw on the internet and represents her love for numbers and their messy layout "[pisses] on the concept of time".
 Kerli describes her shoes as "fetish shoes".

 Reception

+The song had received mixed to positive reviews from music critics who praised the storyline of the song.

 The video became the number one music video on AOL for the weeks of July 16, 2008 and July 23.
 As of February 2024, the video has over 19,000,000 views on Vevo's YouTube channel.